Palestine to Africa: How maps lie — and some tell the truth

 Propaganda maps were popular during and even before the 20th century when warring nations used cartography to further their war-time agenda, painting the opposing nations as negative caricatures.

-Different symbols were used on maps: For example, the octopus with its multiple tentacles was used to depict the aggressor.
+Different symbols were used on maps: for example, the octopus with its multiple tentacles was used to depict the aggressor.
 While a British cartographer used the octopus to depict Russia, a French cartographer depicted Winston Churchill as the mollusc.
 Propaganda maps were also popular during the Cold War.

 The West’s map hegemony